 Non-bargaining employees of the Company who have attained the age of 21 years and completed one year of service are eligible to participate in this defined contribution pension plan.
-For each year, the Company contributes an amount equal to ten percent of an eligible participant's compensation, and this amount is credited to an account maintained for the participant under the Plan.
-The maximum annual compensation that may be used to determine Plan benefits is capped at \$170,000 for the current plan year; this limit will be adjusted in future years under federal tax law for cost-of-living increases.
+Each year, the Company contributes a percentage of an eligible participant's compensation and this amount is credited to an account maintained for the participant under the Plan.
+The Company contributed 11% for the fiscal year ended March 30, 2003 and the six-month transitional period ended March 31, 2002, and 10% for the fiscal years ended September 30, 2001 and October 1, 2000.
+The maximum annual compensation that was used to determine Plan benefits was capped at \$200,000 for the plan year ended March 31, 2003; this limit will be adjusted in future years under federal tax law for cost-of-living increases.

 Participant accounts are credited with the appropriate gains or losses resulting from employee-directed investments made by the Plan.
 A participant is fully vested after completing seven years of service.
-At retirement, the participant receives the amount credited to his or her account either as a lump sum, in installments, or in the form of an annuity contract.
+At retirement, the participant may elect to receive the amount credited to his or her account either as a lump sum, in installments, or in the form of an annuity contract.